rsuite/rsuite/docs/pages/components/tooltip/en-US/index.md

 ### Disabled elements

 Elements with the disabled attribute aren’t interactive, meaning users cannot hover or click them to trigger a popover (or tooltip).
-As a workaround, you’ll want to trigger the overlay from a wrapper `<div>` or `<span>` override the pointer-events on the disabled element.
+As a workaround, you’ll want to trigger the overlay from a wrapper `<div>` or `<span>` and override the pointer-events on the disabled element.

 <!--{include:`disabled-elements.md`}-->